AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/office_hours/README.txt

 == FORMATTING THE HOURS ==
 Using the customizable separators in the formatter settings, you can format the hours any way you want.
 - The formatter is default set up to show a nice table.
-- To export the data to a Google Places bulk upload file, you can create a view, and set the formatter to generate the following data (for a shop that opens from Monday to Friday):
+- To export the data to a Google Places bulk upload file, you can create a view and set the formatter to generate the following data (for a shop that opens from Monday to Friday):
-    2:10:00:18:00,3:10:00:18:00,4:10:00:18:00,5:10:00:18:00,6:10:00:18:00,7:12:00:20:00
+    2:10:00:18:00,3:10:00:18:00,4:10:00:18:00,
+    5:10:00:18:00,6:10:00:18:00,7:12:00:20:00

+== FORMATTING THE HOURS - ALTER HOOKS ==
+Alter_hooks are introduced and documented in office_hours.api.php:
+ - hook_office_hours_time_format_alter(string &$formatted_time) (v8.x-1.7)
+   allowing to change the time format, and/or insert a translatable text, in order to change the formatted hours to your organization's needs.
+ - hook_office_hours_current_time_alter(int &$time, $entity)    (v8.x-1.7)
+   allowing to change the 'current' (user) time, in order to change the isOpen indicator (and Current day formatter).

 == USING VIEWS - FIELDS ==